-Can you drive someone else’s vehicle with your car insurance or are you able to use your car insurance cover in case of any accidents?
-How much does non owner car insurance cost?
+Can you drive someone else’s vehicle with your car insurance, or are you able to use your car insurance coverage in case of any accidents?
+How much does non-owner car insurance cost?

-Does your non auto insurance come into play to cover you?
+Does your non-auto insurance come into play to cover you?
 Does your automotive liability insurance follow the car or the driver?
-Let’s find out about insurance without a car in your registered name.
+Let’s find out about insurance without a vehicle in your registered name.

-Liability insurance coverage varies from one policy to the other and it is also dependent on your auto insurance company so the coverage may follow you or the car depending on the type of insurance policy you get.
+Liability insurance coverage varies from one policy to the other and also depends on your auto insurance company so the range may follow you or the car depending on your insurance policy.

 When someone borrows your vehicle, your standard auto insurance policy will only cover their liability up to policy amounts if their name is on the insurance policy.
-You may have your family members or your spouse’s name in your current insurance policy allowing them to drive the vehicle and get coverage in case of any car accidents.
+You may have your family members or spouse’s name in your current insurance policy, allowing them to drive the vehicle and get coverage in case of car accidents.

 Here are a few situations where drivers not on your policy can receive coverage:

-When you turn your vehicle into a rental car or enroll it in a paid car-sharing scheme to make money, your auto insurance will not extend its coverage and you would need to purchase a separate policy that has rental car liability coverage.
+When you turn your vehicle into a rental car or enroll it in a paid car-sharing scheme to make money, your auto insurance will not extend its coverage.
+You would need to purchase a separate policy with rental car liability coverage.

 Drivers Excluded from Your Policy List

-In your insurance policy, you can mention all the people that can drive your vehicle but there is also a section where you can mention names of the people that can not drive under your insurance policy.
+In your insurance policy, you can mention all the people that can drive your vehicle, but there is also a section where you can say the names of the people that can not operate under your insurance policy.

-These drivers on the list of excluded drivers do not get coverage from their insurance company under the car owner’s insurance policy and would need to get their own auto insurance policy (purchase a non owner car insurance policy aka “non owner auto insurance”)
+These drivers on the list of excluded drivers do not get coverage from their insurance company under the car owner’s insurance policy and would need to get their auto insurance policy (purchase a non-owner car insurance policy, aka “non-owner auto insurance”)

-For that, you need to get a separate insurance policy or supplement coverage, including purchasing non owner car insurance amounts.
+You must get a separate insurance policy or supplement coverage, including purchasing non-owner car insurance amounts.

-As mentioned earlier, you need to received permission from the car owner to trigger any sort of coverage, whether you carry non owner car insurance or not.
-If you’re renting a car and paying for it, then your car insurance does generally cover you.
-However, you might not receive complete coverage for rental or borrowed vehicles under your non owner insurance policy.
+As mentioned earlier, you need permission from the car owner to trigger any coverage, whether you carry non-owner car insurance or not.
+Your car insurance generally covers you if you rent and pay for a car.
+However, you might not receive complete coverage for rental or borrowed vehicles under your non-owner insurance policy.

-If you’re confused about non owner car insurance and want to know more information about non owner auto insurance and whether these coverages can follow you in another person’s motor vehicles, contact Ehline Law at (213) 596-9642.
+If you’re confused about non-owner car insurance and want more information about non-owner auto insurance and whether these coverages can follow you in another person’s motor vehicles, contact Ehline Law at (213) 596-9642.
 An expert attorney will guide you in your dealing with insurance companies accordingly, hear and compassionately solve your legal problems.